-Believe or not, there is really such a thing as a good client.
+Believe it or not, there is such a thing as a good client.

-Working for them is a thank-less job.
+Working for them is a thankless job.
 Once you let your guard down.
-The one-two punch will threaten to rock the reputation of your organisation you have tried so hard to build for years.
+The one-two punch will threaten to rock the reputation of your organization you have tried so hard to build for years.

-But let’s face it, most our clients are just, well, normal.
+But let’s face it, most of our clients are just, well, normal.

 They are not too vocal.
 They just want their job done.
 They just want a good price.

 They are easy to work with not because they don’t have demands.
-In fact, they know exactly what they want and the fact that it is made known, makes it easier for one to navigate processes and manage deliverable.
+They know exactly what they want and the fact that it is made known makes it easier for one to navigate processes and manage deliverables.

-They are open to discussions and alternatives not because they are clueless but because they are always on a lookout for better solutions that will bring them closer to their goals and objectives.
+They are open to discussions and alternatives not because they are clueless but because they are always on the lookout for better solutions that will bring them closer to their goals and objectives.

 I have to qualify the above by saying that respect and trust have to be earned.
 It is not an entitlement.